Alfieri/jDownloader2-docker/README.md

 Note: you do not need the `--restart` flag because the container will run a endless loop so it does not stop.
 But if you want the container start at system start up just pass `--restart always`

+Hint: Start JDownloader in graphic Mode on your local maschine.
+Adjust all settings and use the config directory (or all config files) for your docker instance.

 ### Docker CLI

 1. Pull image from [Docker Hub](https://hub.docker.com/r/alfieri/jdownloader2) `docker pull alfieri/jdownloader2:latest`.